 - Bodily Injury

-There is however, the issue of something called “Silent Cyber”.
+There is, however, the issue of something called “Silent Cyber”.
 This is a term that is increasingly used to describe cyber-related losses stemming from insurance policies that were not specifically designed to cover cyber risk.
-This in turn means that insurers sometimes have to pay claims for cyber losses under a policy which was not written for cyber related claims.
+This in turn means that insurers sometimes have to pay claims for cyber losses under a policy that was not written for cyber-related claims.

 How Much Does Cyber Insurance Cost?

-The price for a comprehensive cyber insurance policy has shot up dramatically over the past few years, propelled further by the increased frequency and severity of cyber attacks during COVID-19.
-Today, the cost of cyber liability insurance depends on a wide variety of factors such as the size of the business, its annual revenue, the sector in which it operates, the type of data it processes and stores, and their overall security posture.
+The price for a comprehensive cyber policy has shot up dramatically over the past few years, propelled further by the increased frequency and severity of cyber-attacks during COVID-19.
+Today, the cost of cyber liability insurance depends on a wide variety of factors such as the size of the business, its annual revenue, the sector in which it operates, the type of data it processes and stores, and its overall security posture.

 A key point to make on cost, however, is that the cost of an uninsured cyber breach will, more often than not, outweigh the cost of a policy.
-Cyber insurance is an investment to future-proof and safeguard a business.
+Cyber liability insurance is an investment to future-proof and safeguards a business.

-Where Can I Study More About Cyber Security Insurance?
+Where Can I Learn More About Cyber Insurance?

 Cyber security insurance is a growing product within the insurance industry.
-However, there are comparatively limited numbers of cyber insurance specialists with an adequate level of knowledge and technical understanding of their clients’ needs and the solutions to resolve them.
+However, there are comparatively limited numbers of cyber risk and liability specialists with an adequate level of knowledge and technical understanding of their clients’ needs and the solutions to resolve them.

-There are insurance courses which provide insights into the industry, but many of these are not formally accredited by professional bodies and therefore cannot contribute towards CPD (Continuing Professional Development).
-The Cyber Insurance Academy is the only provider of a comprehensive cyber insurance course which is recognized and approved by the Chartered Insurance Institute in London (CII).
+There are insurance courses that provide insights into the industry, but many of these are not formally accredited by professional bodies and therefore cannot contribute towards CPD (Continuing Professional Development).
+The Cyber Insurance Academy is the only provider of a comprehensive cyber insurance course that is recognized and approved by the Chartered Insurance Institute in London (CII).

-Can I further my Cyber Insurance Education beyond the Academy?
+Can I Further My Education Beyond the Academy?